-927 RULE 59 - NON-MEMBER INVITED SPEAKERS OR GUESTS.
+RULE 58 - NON-MEMBER INVITED SPEAKERS OR GUESTS

-(a) A non-member speaker or guest shall be allowed to address the House of Representatives provided they are noted on the Agenda together with the name of the Representative sponsoring said speaker or guest and the time allotted for their remarks.

-(b) A speaker noted per subsection (a) of this rule shall be granted a time limit as determined by the Speaker of theHouse.

-(c) On the day of the scheduled address, the sponsoring member shall be recognized and shall move that the invited speaker or guest be granted privilege to address the House and shall state the allotted time granted by the Speaker of the House.

-(d) The Speaker of the House may grant an unlimited amount of time for the Governor to address the House asdeemed necessary by the Speaker or the members of the House.

-938 (e) This rule is only applicable to appearances by non-members giving remarks unrelated to Agenda items and shall not be construed so as to limit the speaking time of witnesses to legislation.
+- (a) A non-member speaker or guest shall be allowed to address the House of Representatives provided they are noted on the Agenda together with the name of the Representative sponsoring said speaker or guest and the time allotted for their remarks. - (b) A speaker noted per subsection (a) of this rule shall be granted a time limit of one (1) minute, three (3) minutes or five (5) minutes by the Speaker of the House. - (c) On the day of the scheduled address, the sponsoring member shall be recognized and shall move that the invited speaker or guest be granted privilege to address the House and shall state the allotted time granted by the Speaker of the House. - (d) The Speaker of the House may grant an unlimited amount of time for the Governor to address the House as deemed necessary by the Speaker or the members of the House. - (e) This rule is only applicable to appearances by non-members giving remarks unrelated to Agenda items and shall not be construed so as to limit the speaking time of witnesses to legislation.

-940 RULE 60 - REPEAL OR AMENDMENT OF RULES.
+RULE 59 - REPEAL OR AMENDMENT OF RULES

-No motion, order or resolution to repeal or amend a Rule of the House may be considered or acted upon unless it has been submitted in writing to the House at least one (1) day prior thereto, together with the written text of any proposed

-- 943 amendment.
-The repeal or amendment of any Rule of the House requires the concurrence of at least a majority of the - 944 members elected to the House.
+No motion, order or resolution to repeal or amend a Rule of the House may be considered or acted upon unless it has been submitted in writing to the House at least one (1) day prior thereto, together with the written text of any proposed amendment.
+The repeal or amendment of any Rule of the House requires the concurrence of at least a majority of the members elected to the House.

-945 RULE 61 - RULES TO BE PRINTED.
+RULE 60 - RULES TO BE PRINTED